-There are any number of ways to tell us what the market is going to do next.
+There is any number of ways to tell us what the market is going to do next.

-- We could listen to the, more often than not, short-term media comments, and panic!
+- We could listen to the short-term media comments and panic!

 We all favour one method or another.
-I’ve tried all of them, but I do stay well away these days from number 4.
+I’ve tried all, but I do stay well away these days from number 4.

 The current probability of the market going significantly up or down, over the medium term, is 50/50.
 That is the same as betting on a coin toss.
 I wouldn’t do it.

-As a trading style, I favour the very short-term stuff, it’s based on technical analysis, and it is how I manage the slow trader fund.
-I also favour the very long stuff (30-years plus) based primarily on fundamentals with the buy timing helped by technical analysis.
+As a trading style, I favour the very short-term stuff, based on technical analysis, and it is how I manage the slow trader fund.
+I also prefer the very long stuff (30-years plus) based primarily on fundamentals with the buy timing helped by technical analysis.

-Everything in between, I leave to the coin tosses.
+Everything in between, I leave the coin tosses.